omarmiatello/telegram-api-generator/README.md

     setChatStickerSet(chat_id: IntegerOrString, sticker_set_name: String)

 <p>Use this method to set a new group sticker set for a supergroup.
-The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
+The bot must be an administrator in the chat for this to work and must have the appropriate administrator rights.
 Use the field <em>can_set_sticker_set</em> optionally returned in <a href="#getchat">getChat</a> requests to check if the bot can use this method.
 Returns <em>True</em> on success.</p>

 | name | type | required | description |
 |---|---|---|---|